jjvenky/jjvenky.github.io/people.md

 Julia completed her Bachelor of Environmental Studies at the University of Manitoba, focusing on how dissolved organic carbon affects phytoplankton community compositions in boreal lakes.
 She will continue to study algal community structures in cyanobacterial blooms by investigating the correlation between bloom composition and sediment iron release.

-### Matthew Roberts, MSc student

-Matthew completed his BSc in Biology and Chemistry at Wilfrid Laurier University.
-He returned to Laurier for his MSc, looking at shallow lake stratification and its impacts on phytoplankton communities.

 # Former Members

 ### Leyden Fernandez, Postdoctoral fellow